School of Business

-- Creation or analysis of works of art, theatre, music, and design
+- Create works of art, theatre, music or design

-- Research, scholarship, and criticism of musical, theatrical, artistic, or design endeavors
+- Research, analyze and critique musical, theatrical, artistic or design endeavors

-Each field of study within the college defines what it means to engage in “hands-on learning.”
-For some departments, a student might have direct immersion in a studio, while for other departments, the student might be involved in a research project using historical documents or case studies.
+Each field of study within the college defines what it means to engage in hands-on learning.
+In some departments, you might be immersed in a studio, while in other departments, you might be involved in a research project using historical documents or case studies.

-The traditional model of scholarship and creative activity in the arts typically features the lone artist or scholar.
-In considering how undergraduate researchers might be incorporated into artistic projects when feasible, we developed a list of suggestions taken from the experience of faculty who have worked with undergraduate researchers.
-In general, we expect the student to arrive on campus as a novice and to develop an apprentice relationship with a faculty mentor, learning from that mentor’s experience and expertise, and then moving into more independent research projects.
+The traditional model of scholarship and creative activity in the arts typically features the lone artist or scholar, but at Utah State, the Caine College of the Arts expects you to arrive on campus a novice and develop an apprentice relationship with a faculty mentor.
+This relationship gives you the opportunity to learn from your mentor’s experience and expertise before moving into more independent research projects.

-Can a student undertake some of the foundational work for a project, particularly the bibliographic or historical area?
+- Can the student undertake some of the foundational work for a project, particularly bibliographic or historical data collection?

-Are there meaningful supportive tasks that a student might take on, such as super titles for an operatic production or program notes for a performance?
+- Are there meaningful supportive tasks that the student could take on, such as super titles for an operatic production or program notes for a performance?

-Does the student have a particular skill that the scholar does not, such as a foreign or classical language that might contribute to the project?
-Or perhaps a student has a skill in technology that would be helpful in design or delivery of the project as in designing a webpage.
+- Does the student have a particular skill that the scholar does not, such as a foreign or classical language that might contribute to the project?

 College of Agriculture and Applied Science